Every single day, I drink lemon water. I squeeze about half of lemon into my water bottle and drink it down throughout the day!

-1. Flushes Out Toxins
+1. Lemon Water Flushes Out Toxins

 When you drink lemon water, you are actually helping to cleanse your body.
 Lemon juice stimulates the natural enzymes in the liver, which in turn, helps it to flush out toxins!

-2. Balances pH Levels
+2. Lemon Juice In Water Balances pH Levels

 Contrary to what most people believe, lemon water, although acidic in nature, is actually treated by the body as a base once ingested.

 Related: How To Eat More Alkaline Foods

-3. Assists in Weight Loss
+3. Lemon Water Will Assists in Weight Loss

 And since liquid calories add up faster than we’d like to believe—think about your morning daily Starbucks with whip for a second—lemon juice is a delicious way to add variety to your water without calories!

-4. Immune Booster
+4. Lemon Juice In Water Is An Immune Booster

 The potassium will stimulate brain and nerve function and help control blood pressure, while the Vitamin C will help against colds and the flu.

 A study in the “International Journal of Food Sciences and Nutrition” released in 2011 stated that taste receptors for bitter substances trigger your pancreas to secrete digestive enzymes and your gall bladder to release bile.

 But Wait…Is Drinking Lemon Water Bad For Your Teeth?

 If you are concerned about this, know that for one, I have never experienced that (nor has my mother who’s been drinking it daily for her entire life!) but if you feel your teeth could be susceptible to this, there are some precautions you can take.

 1. Drink room temperature or cold lemon water instead of hot.

 This way, your teeth will not have as much direct contact with the lemon water.

 If you use a kind that is 100% pure (do NOT ingest synthetic lemon oil!!!) then lemon essential oil can be just as good as using actual lemons.
-I sometimes use the Young Living lemon oil instead of a lemon, and it’s believed that the oil has less acid than the fruit.
+I sometimes use lemon essential oil instead of a lemon, and it’s believed that the oil has less acid than the fruit.

 So, if you’re worried about your enamel, don’t sweat!
 You can still enjoy lemon water by utilizing the above tips and protecting those pearly whites.